beroguedou/basmatinet/README.md

-## 1- Roadmap du projet
+## 0- Roadmap du projet

 Ce projet traite:

-- [x] L'entrainement d'un modèle de Deep Learning avec Pytorch.
+- [x] Train a Deep Learning model with Pytorch.
-- [x] Transfert learning à partir d'Efficient Net.
+- [x] Transfert learning from Efficient Net.
+- [x] Save trained model with early stopping.
-- [x] Sauvegarde du modèle entraîné.
+- [x] Track the training with MLFLOW.
-- [x] Rest Api avec Flask pour servir le modèle entraîné.
+- [x] Serve the model with a Rest Api built with Flask.
-- [x] Encryptage des données par un client et décryptage dans le serveur pour assurer la confidentialité.
+- [x] Encrypt data client side before sending to the api server to allow confidentiality.
-- [x] Conteneurisation de l'application Flask en microservices Docker.
+- [x] Package the application in microservice's fashion with Docker.
-- [ ] Yaml for config file.
+- [x] Yaml for configurations file.
+- [x] Orchestration the prediction service with Kubernetes (k8S) on Google Cloud Platform.
-- [ ] Logging pendant l'entraînement et les prédictions.
+- [ ] Logging during training.
-- [ ] Orchestration du service de prédiction avec Kubernetes (k8S) sur Google Cloud.
+- [ ] CI/CD.
-- [ ] Sauvegarder des images et de leur prédictions dans une base de données PostgreSQL.
+- [ ] Save images and predictions in InfluxDB database.
-- [ ] Tests Unitaires avec Pytest (Fixtures et Mocks y sont utilisés).
+- [ ] Unitary tests with Pytest (Fixtures and Mocks).
+- [ ] Data Drift monitoring.
-- [ ] Détection de Drift sur les images en entrées et sur les prédictions en sortie du système.
+- [ ] Concept Drift monitoring.
 - [ ] Monitoring avec Grafana.

+## 1- Dockerize the application and Push to Google Container Registry

+## 2- Deploy the application on Kubernetes (Google Kubernetes Engine)